zeruniverse/Password-Manager/README.md

 + Drop your tables in database and import `initial.sql`
 + Deploy new password manager to your server (don't forget to modify `config.php`)
 + Create an account in new password manager.
 + Login and find the [Import accounts] section.
-Copy all contents in the csv exported and paste them into the box.
+Select the CSV file you just exported.
 Click [Submit].
 + All your password should be on your new password manager now.
 + If some error occurs, you can clear your database and redo the previous steps.
 This may take long time if you have many accounts.
 Find a good computer with good Internet access to do it!